rayhog/aviator-jekyll-template/_documentation/overview.md

   The Technopedia graph database is a data model that consists of a collection of nodes that are connected by relationships.
   <br>

-   * Nodes represent entities that are equivalent to a records classification that represents a specific data category such as hardware or software.
+   * Nodes represent entities that are equivalent to a data category such as hardware or software.
    * Attributes belong to nodes and they represent and store data as key-value pairs.
-   * Relationships connect nodes in the database, so you include multiple nodes in query by adding a relationship.
+   * Relationships connect nodes in the database, which enables you to include multiple nodes in a query by adding a node-to-node relationship.

   The following diagram shows the `/tql` endpoint that is used to query nodes in the Technopedia database.